jorbDehmel/oak/README.md

 Note that leaving off a semicolon is equivalent to `C++`'s `return` statement.
 Oak has no `return` keyword.

 Pointers are `^` (IE a pointer to a bool is `^bool`).
 The "get address" operator is `@`.

+Syntax is fluid and user-modifiable in `Oak`.
+For more information about this aspect, see the `Preproc Rules` section below.

 ## Formatting